w11k/w11k-flash/README.md

 </div>
 ```

 Pass a config object via `w11k-flash` attribute.
-This config object has to have a property `swfUrl` refenrencing the flash file to load.
+This config object has to have a property `swfUrl` referencing the flash file to load.
 You can also pass `flashvars`, `params`, `attributes`, `width` and `height` via the config object.
 These values are passed to swfobject.
 See [https://code.google.com/p/swfobject](https://code.google.com/p/swfobject/) for more information.

 With the `w11k-flash-visible` attribute you can show and hide the Flash/Flex application.
 The Flash file is loaded lazy and once.
 If `w11k-flash-visible` changes from true to false, the Flash object will be invisible but not removed.
 If `w11k-flash-visible` evaluates to true later on, the Flash object will be visible again without reinitialization.